Empty state

 An empty state vs. a blank slate message

 An empty state lets people know when they’ve completed or have cleared a task(s).
 By contrast, a blank slate is a type of message in which people have never come across or tried a new feature before.
-Blank slates promote and encourage users to try something new.
+Blank slates promote and encourage people to try something new.

 Use text, design elements, and visual clues to differentiate where people are in their journeys.